 Can lasers make melasma worse?

-How much does melasma laser treatment cost?
+How much is a melasma laser treatment?

 md cosmelan 6m before after FRONT MGwatermark